espresto/reclaim-social-media/README.md

 ## Installation
 Download a [release](https://github.com/espresto/reclaim-social-media/releases) or clone the repository.
 If you clone, don't forget to run composer.
-Also remember, the plugin is not yet stable.
+Also remember, the plugin is not stable yet.